1704 – Campaign in Dauphiné, Provence and Savoy

 On 10 April, Vallière's and Sanzay's detachments arrived at Barraux after having evacuated Aiguebelle and Conflans.

 On 11 April, the Duc de la Feuillade marched with 5 bns and 2 dragoon rgts from Grenoble to Barraux where his corps effected a junction with Vallière's and Sanzay's detachments.
 To protect Chambéry and the Grésivaudan Valley, de la Feuillade deployed 2 bns at the Castle of Marches under the command of M. de Vallière; 1 bn and a detachment of 130 men at the Monastery of Notre-Dame de Mean; the militia in Chambéry; 2 free coys in the Castle of Chambéry; and 3 bns at Pont-Chara.
 Entrenchments were made at Pont-Chara and two redoubts were built near the ferry in the harbour of Gâche.
 His 2 dragoon rgts remained near Barraux and at Chaparillan.
-The same day, the two Savoyard detachments (a total of 7 bns and 600 dragoons) effected a junction at Montmélian.
+The same day, the two Savoyard detachments (a total of 7 bns and 600 dragoons with 2 field artillery pieces) effected a junction at Montmélian.

 On 14 April, the Duc de la Feuillade removed 1 bn previously stationed in Chambéry.